lewis6991/async.nvim/CONCURRENCY_MODEL.md

 end)
 ```

-**Cancellation propagates down.** When you cancel a task, all its children are cancelled too.
+### Cancellation propagates down

-Calling `close()` on a task acts as a suspension point that can immediately deliver cancellation to the target task:
+When you cancel a task, all its children are cancelled too.

 ```lua
 local parent = vim.async.run(function()